GitauHarrison/notes/unit_testing/unit_testing_in_python.md

 # Unit Testing in Python

-A unit test in Python essentially does two things (1) It runs a fraction or a part of an application and (2) It is verifies that that part works correctly.
+A unit test in Python essentially does two things (1) It runs a fraction or a part of an application and (2) It verifies that that part works correctly.
 Let us imagine that we have a very simple script that returns a prime number when called.

 ```python
 def prime_number(n):